BiocPy/SummarizedExperiment/docs/tutorial.md

 subset_tse = tse[0:10, 0:3]
 ```

-`RangeSummarizedExperiment` objects on the other hand can support interval based operations.
+`RangeSummarizedExperiment` objects on the other hand support interval based operations.

 ```python